CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/SoftwarerepositoryCachedImage.md

 HasNetworkElement returns a boolean if a field has been set.

+### SetNetworkElementNil

+`func (o *SoftwarerepositoryCachedImage) SetNetworkElementNil(b bool)`

+ SetNetworkElementNil sets the value for NetworkElement to be an explicit nil

+### UnsetNetworkElement
+`func (o *SoftwarerepositoryCachedImage) UnsetNetworkElement()`

+UnsetNetworkElement ensures that no value is present for NetworkElement, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)